Laurent-EECS/ssh/README.md

 ```
 ssh user_name@ip_address
 ```
-Type the password chosen before for your personal user account !
+Type the password chosen before for your personal user account.
 You are now connected to your remote computer system as *user_name* !

 If you want, you can type a few commands to test the connection and find out which account you are logged in with :
 ```